chumbacash/crypto-trading-ml-bot/README.md

     ```bash
     pip install -r requirements.txt
     ```
-### By Chumbacash ✌🌷
+## By Chumbacash ✌🌷
-This is not a financial advice whatsoever, I create it for fun TF!
+This is not a financial advice whatsoever, I create it for fun Infact it's a losing model 😪😂😂!